aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### How to Get the Table's Alignment

 If the table's text wrapping is *Around*, you can get the table's horizontal and vertical alignment using Table.RelativeHorizontalAlignment and Table.RelativeVerticalAlignment properties.
 In other cases, you can get the table's inline alignment using Table.Alignment property.
-Below example demonstrates how to get the table's alignment.
+Below example shows how to get the table's alignment.

 {{< gist "aspose-com-gists" "0b968ac8900f80c11e109dffb105f3da" "Examples-CSharp-Programming-Documents-Tables-TablePosition-GetTablePosition.cs" >}}